canvasxyz/canvas/docs/index.md

 </div>

-Traditionally, local-first databases have only offered simple data structures (e.g. KV-stores, maps, and feeds).
+Traditionally, local-first databases have only offered simple data structures like KV-stores, maps, and feeds.
 They often enforce strict data schemas, require developers to set up private keys for users, and provide limited options for persistence and sync.